azu/lodash-template-js-parser/README.md

 It help to implement lint tools for JavaScript code in lodash template.

+This idea and implementation is based on [ota-meshi/eslint-plugin-lodash-template](https://github.com/ota-meshi/eslint-plugin-lodash-template).

+## Motivation

+[ota-meshi/eslint-plugin-lodash-template](https://github.com/ota-meshi/eslint-plugin-lodash-template) focus on linting by ESLint, so It includes many features.

+I want to get simple parser/splitter for lodash template.
 `lodash-template-js-parser` just includes a parser for lodash template, So `lodash-template-js-parser` does not includes JavaScript Parser like espree, babel/parser.

-This idea and implementation is based on [ota-meshi/eslint-plugin-lodash-template](https://github.com/ota-meshi/eslint-plugin-lodash-template).

 ## Install